CocoaLumberjack/CocoaLumberjack/Documentation/AppCode-support.md

 4. Add TERM=color to the 'Environment variables' (edit them by clicking on the ellipsis)
 5. `[[DDTTYLogger sharedInstance] setColorsEnabled:YES];`

-Kudos to @davidlawson for this wiki info.
+Kudos to @davidlawson for this documentation.